• Skip to primary navigation

 vegetable mushroom miso soup with tofu ingredients.

-• Dark miso paste: Adds a rich, umami flavor that elevates the soup to a whole new level.
+• Dark miso paste: Adds a rich, umami flavor that elevates the soup to a new level.
 It's also fermented, which is great for gut health.

 • Green onions: Provides a mild, zesty kick and a pop of color.
 The tops make a beautiful garnish.